sailesh-prasad/Online_Food_Ordering_System/README.md

 - Ability to search for restaurants.
 - View restaurant menus and place orders.
 - Real-time tracking of orders.
+- Receive email notifications about registration, login, and order delivery.

 #### **Restaurants:**
-- View, accept, or decline orders.
+- Ability to view, accept, or decline orders.(e.g., "Out Of Stock")
 - Assign delivery personnel to specific orders.
 - Update order statuses (e.g., "Confirmed", "Out for Delivery").